sglavoie/sglavoie.github.io-source/content/automation/0008_binary_decimal_converter.md

 Slug: binary-to-decimal-decimal-to-binary-converter
 Authors: Sébastien Lavoie
 Summary: As part of a [course on the mathematics of Computer Science](https://www.coursera.org/learn/mathematics-for-computer-science/), I had to come up with algorithms to convert binary numbers to decimal numbers and vice versa.
+Description: As part of a course on the mathematics of Computer Science, I had to come up with algorithms to convert binary numbers to decimal numbers and vice versa.

 There is nothing new here in terms of algorithms, but it was interesting